m0n0x41d/ocr_vlm_plus_sgr_poc/README.md

 The project represents a minimal but working example of how, using SGR schemas and a single system prompt, you can guide the model's attention along a chain of quite deterministic operation.

 Pay attention to [sgt_models.py](receipts_ocr_poc/sgt_models.py) which contains Pydantic BaseModel definitions that define the SGR chain.

+`ocr.log` file contains example of run the code with default files located in `files_to_ocr` directory.

 ## This is poc indeed